 Supported features from the glTF specification

-The following list outlines the currently supported features from the glTF specification:
+The currently supported features from the glTF specification are as follows:

 - Full-node hierarchies, including node transformations and mesh instancing.